hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 **AFMM 4** AFMM 3 PLUS the artefact is published in a formal publication (e.g., a FHIR Implementation Guide), and implemented in multiple prototype projects.
 As well, the responsible work group agrees the artefact is sufficiently stable to require implementer consultation for subsequent non-backward compatible changes.

-**AFMM 5** AFMM 4 PLUS the artefact has been published in two formal publication release cycles at AFMM1+ (i.e.,Trial Use level) and has been implemented in at least 5 independent production systems.
+**AFMM 5** AFMM 4 PLUS the artefact has been published in two formal publication release cycles at AFMM1+ (i.e., Trial Use level) and has been implemented in at least 5 independent production systems.

 **Normative** AFMM 5 PLUS the responsible work group and the FHIRWG agree the material is ready to lock down according to the [inter-version](https://hl7.org/fhir/versions.html#change) change rules and the artefact has passed HL7 AU normative ballot.
 This is synonymous with [Normative](https://hl7.org/fhir/versions.html#normative) standard status.